Price Discrimination in International Airline Markets: Data

-In Figure \ref{fig:jon1} we present the results of a bivariate kernel regression where we regress an indicator for whether a passenger is traveling for business on the BTI in that market and number of days the ticket was purchased in advance of the flight's departure.
+In Figure \ref{fig:jon1} we present the results of a bivariate kernel regression where we regress an indicator for whether a passenger is traveling for business on the BTI in that market and the number of days the ticket was purchased in advance of the flight's departure.
 Figures \ref{fig:jon1}(a) and \ref{fig:jon1}(b) present the results for economy and first-class passengers, respectively.
 There are two important observations.
 First, across all values of the BTI, business passengers arrive later than leisure passengers.
 Second, business passengers disproportionately choose first-class seats.
-To capture this feature, in Section \ref{model}, we model the difference between business and leisure passengers in terms of the timing of purchases and the preference for quality by allowing the passenger mix to change as the flight date approaches, resulting in a non-stationary demand process.
+To capture this feature, in Section \ref{model}, we model the difference between business and leisure passengers in terms of the timing of purchases and the preference for quality by allowing the passenger mix to change as the flight date approaches.
+This modeling approach results in a non-stationary demand process.

 The influence of business passengers is evident on prices.
 Like Figure \ref{fig:jon1}, Figure \ref{fig:jon2}(a) and Figure \ref{fig:jon2}(b) present the results of a kernel regression with fare paid as the dependent variable for economy and first-class cabins, respectively.
 In both, we present cross-sections of these estimated surfaces for the $25^{th}$, $50^{th}$, and $75^{th}$ percentile values of the BTI.
 For both cabins, greater values of the BTI are associated with substantially higher fares.
-Further, there is a positive relationship between the rate of increase as the flight date approaches and the BTI, and this rate is positive as the flight date approaches only in markets with non-zero BTI.
-This pattern is most evident in first-class fares.
-Thus, the presence of business travelers is associated with both greater average fares and steeper increases in fares as the flight date approaches for both cabins.
-The larger increase in first-class fares as the flight date approaches, relative to economy fares, is consistent with the strong selection of business travelers into the first-class cabin.